neildesa/Quackathon_2020/plan/roadmap.md

 7. Procedurally place obstacles

-8. Add an enemy in a room -
+8. Add an enemy in a room
-	- doesn't do anything
+	- at first doesn't do anything
 	- then follows you around
 	- then can hit you

-9. Randomly generate enemy specifics - legs->speed,mvmtType; body->hitbox,health; head->tbd; weapon->range
+9. Randomly generate enemy specifics
+	- legs->speed, mvmtType
+	- body->hitbox,health
+	- head->tbd
+	- weapon->range

 10. Add more